 His arsenal includes:

-1. Up to 98 mph (157 kmh) four-seamer,
+- Up to 98 mph (157 kmh) four-seamer,

-2. Average 83 mph (134 kmh) max forkball/splitter, and
+- Average 83 mph (134 kmh) max forkball/splitter, and

-3. Average 76 mph (~121 kmh) curve ball.
+- Average 76 mph (~121 kmh) curve ball.

-In the 2024 season, he led the league in ERA with a 1.66 ERA and had 10.8 strikeouts per 9 innings (the highest among the pitchers with over 100 innings this season).
-The following charts show how dominant he is compared to other pitchers in the league.
+In the 2024 season, Gu Lin led the league in ERA with a 1.66 ERA and had 10.8 strikeouts per 9 innings (the highest among pitchers with over 100 innings this season).
+He won the league’s MVP of the year award in 2024, and his ERA was second-best among all domestic starting pitchers in the league’s history – third-best if you include foreign ones.

 Some of you might be thinking, “Well, if he’s this good, why isn’t he in the (major) league?“ Fair enough.
 I believe the primary reason scouts in the MLB didn’t offer him a contract after graduating from high school was his history of injury.
 The Lions swooped in and drafted him in the first round in 2018.